 As we’ve seen in the past few years, the concept of a running back by committee has become the norm throughout the NFL.
 The 49ers possess an outstanding workhorse, when healthy, in Frank Gore.
 However, his injury concerns leave San Francisco grasping for a reliable backup should he go out of commission again.
 Backup Glenn Coffee, the Niners’ third round pick last year, averaged a paltry 2.7 yards per carry in limited action last season.
 The talent behind Coffee in San Francisco’s backfield is practically nonexistent.
 One thing we’ve learned as Saints fans is that you can never have too much depth at running back.
 Enter C.J.
 Spiller.

-After an electric James Davis where Spiller rushed for 938 yards on 129 carries, his production gradually declined over his sophomore and junior years, rushing for 768 and 629 yards, respectively.
+After an electric true freshman year sharing time with James Davis where Spiller rushed for 938 yards on 129 carries, his production gradually declined over his sophomore and junior years, rushing for 768 and 629 yards, respectively.
 Electing to return for his senior year for the opportunity to be Clemson’s feature back, Spiller proved he could successfully handle the workload.
 In 2009, Spiller rushed for 1212 yards and 12 touchdowns while adding another 503 yards and 4 touchdowns receiving.
-He also proved himself to be an electrifying returner, scoring an additional five special teams touchdowns and averaging 26.3 yards on punt returns and 32.8 yards on kick returns. sharing time with
+He also proved himself to be an electrifying returner, scoring an additional five special teams touchdowns and averaging 26.3 yards on punt returns and 32.8 yards on kick returns.

 Spiller’s explosive playmaking ability was gauged in two events at the Combine, where he posted a blazing 40-yard dash time of 4.37 seconds and a respectable 18 bench press repetitions.